top of page

 5. Market Legitimacy

-We assess whether the company’s offering solves a real problem and whether demand exists beyond narrative or early enthusiasm.
+Whether the company’s offering solves a real problem and whether demand exists beyond narrative or early enthusiasm.
+Institutional capital amplifies market expectations.
+Weak demand signals become visible very quickly.

 Surface momentum does not equal durable demand.